 Lack of investment in HR and training isn’t the primary cause of low workplace performance.
 A bigger factor is that many mid-market CEOs do not take a strategic and disciplined approach to shaping the workplace environment.
 The workplace environment is the sum total of what it feels like to work at the firm.
 Most CEOs I know feel responsible for achieving the company’s mission by using their management team and resources.
 They need their team to perform.
 But creating a highly productive working environment beyond the top team requires far more: a CEO and top team with a long-term commitment to create such an environment, and then a step-by-step plan to put it in place.

-Paul Limbrey and Andrew Meikle of Elkiem, a firm that researches human high performance, spent 15 years investigating high-performance environments (workplace and otherwise).
+Paul Limbrey and Andrew Meikle of Elkiem, a firm that researches human high-performers, spent 15 years investigating high-performers’ environments (workplace and otherwise).
 They found and developed:

 There are five common causes of low-performance environments.